UCL/ucl_software_carpentry/sql/sql.md

     JOIN species ON surveys.species = species.species_id;
 ```

+---

+***Exercise***

-***Exercise: Write a query that the genus, the species, and the weight of every individual captured at the site.***
+* Write a query that the genus, the species, and the weight of every individual captured at the site.

+---

 Joins can be combined with sorting, filtering, and aggregation.
 So, if we wanted average mass of the individuals on each different